What is product discovery documentation and why does it matter?

 The discipline of documentation is an investment that pays back throughout the product lifecycle.
 Teams that skip documentation often find themselves rebuilding because they misunderstood the problem or solution.

-These document types form a progression: understand the problem deeply, generate solution ideas, evaluate and select the best ones, define the product concept, and plan validation experiments.
+These document types form a progression: understand the problem deeply, generate solution ideas, evaluate and select the best ones, validate assumptions, and define the product concept.
+Each feeds into downstream artifacts like PRDs, pitch decks, and one-pagers.
+For the complete template set, see the Innovation Toolkit guide.

 Problem framing is the discipline of defining and understanding a challenge before attempting to solve it.
-Most innovation failures stem from rushing to solutions without fully grasping the problem—its context, affected users, root causes, and dynamics.
-Good problem framing ensures you're solving something worth solving.
+In the Innovation Mode methodology, problem framing is the first step of Opportunity Discovery - and the single most common source of innovation failure when skipped.
+Most innovation failures stem from rushing to solutions without fully grasping the problem.

 • Prevents the most common innovation mistake: solving the wrong problem